 All types of attractions available

 Due to this landscape, Pahang is one of the most attractive states in the country in terms of tourism and vacation.
 The highlands here include the ‘Malaysian Playground’ the Genting Highlands.
 Apart from its world class casino here, families and folks from all over the country and region come to this highlands to enjoy the amusement parks and facilities provided in within its resort.
-Cameron Highlands is another attraction that is frequented by many to visit a more serene township that is famous for its tea plantations.
+Cameron Highlands is another attraction that is frequented by many to visit a more serene township that is famous for its apartments and tea plantations.
 Fraser’s Hill is a resort style highland that was formerly a summer escape for the British colonies.

 Great beaches and beautiful landscapes